blculyn/The-spoken-L2-corpus/README.md

 ## FILES IN THIS DOWNLOAD VERSION.txt
 * spoken/untagged

-* orginial text files.
+  * orginial text files of L1-L2 conversations.
 No headers.
+  * original text files of L2 speech only.
+No headers.
 * spoken/metadata
   * text files containing speaker and recording metadata.
+* transcription guidelines
   * the spoken Chinese corpus transcription scheme. pdf

-* transcription guidelines
 * License

 ### VERSION HISTORY
 * Version 1.0 - the spoken L2 corpus release as downloadable text files in March 2021

 # How to acknowledge the use of the corpus?
-The corpus user is required to acknowledge the spoken Chinese corpus in any publication or presentation arising from the use of the corpus data by citing the following reference:
+### The corpus user is required to acknowledge the spoken Chinese corpus in any publication or presentation arising from the use of the corpus data by citing the following reference:
 * Li, L. (2021).
 A spoken Chinese corpus: Development, description, and application in L2 studies [Unpublished Doctoral dissertation].
 Massey University. https://github.com/blculyn